 Also, do not be tempted to use a leaner cut of pork.
-A lean cut of pork, such as a pork loin, will cook way too fast and dry out way to quickly.
+A lean cut of pork, like pork loin, will cook way too fast and dry out way too quickly.
 Be sure to use four pounds of pork shoulder picnic roast for this recipe.
 You will not regret it!

-Once all is said and done, you’ll be left with a pan full of super tender and moist pork, with a very sweet and garlicky flavour – oh, and don’t forget about that touch of heat with those dried red chili flakes.
+Once complete, you’ll be left with a pan of tender, moist, sweet, and garlicky pork.
+And, don’t forget about that touch of heat with those dried red chili flakes.
 Those are completely optional, by the way, if you’re not a fan of a bit of heat.

 This dish will not have a sauce that you can pour over your side dishes.
 And, it’s not needed.
 The pork is not dry at all and remember, you didn’t add any sauces.
 What you see in that pan is grease and water from the pork.
 The only liquid you added, was honey.

-I wanted to insert a few pictures here just to show you what you can expect during the preparation and execution of this dish.
+I have inserted pictures here just to show you what you can expect during the execution of this dish.
 This first picture will show you how large the pork pieces and the onion slices actually are.
 Try to keep the pork close to one and a half to two inches in size while cutting.

 I do trust that my updated photos and updated cooking instructions will result in a better understanding of how to prepare this dish.
 When it comes to writing this blog and posting my favourite recipes, I enjoy it fully and I want you to be able to recreate these amazing dishes at home with the same results.

 So there you have it; pork!
 There’s that word again.
 Of all the animal products that can be consumed, pork is by far my favourite.
 It’s always tender and moist.
 And, even the cheapest cuts can be prepared in such a way that a gourmet meal is the result.
 That’s the case with this Honey Garlic Baked Pork Bites recipe.